 A kayak was absolutely out, and I’m still somewhat uncomfortable at the idea of any kind of craft that requires me to learn to do an Eskimo roll to use it.
-That people actually used boats that were more or less guaranteed to capsize eventually didn’t make much sense.
+That people actually use boats that are more or less guaranteed to capsize eventually doesn't make much sense, and while I've used a kayak once or twice, I can take them or leave them.
 I operate on the theory that a boat is supposed to prevent me from getting my head under water, and I shouldn’t have to learn how to return it to the upright position after capsizing.

 In the event I bought a Coleman square-stern “Scanoe” from a now-defunct discount store in Christiansburg for about $400 all up.
 It was pretty much what I was looking for, and it served me well for more than a decade.
 I finally wore out its Ram-X polyethylene hull, grinding it against the rocks and shoals.
 I repaired it as best I could but 15 years of being beaten up eventually rendered it unrepairable.
 I needed a new boat.
 The replacement was a very similar square- stern Old Town “Discovery Sport” boat that I hope will last me at least as long as the (much less expensive) Coleman did.